|

 This is also the starting point for visitors who come to see the Langley Covered Bridge, erected in 1887 in honor of the town father.
 The Bridge can be found 3 miles north of town on Co.
 Road 133.

-If you have any comments or suggestions, please take a minute to write using our contact form.
+If you have comments or suggestions, please take a minute to write to the InfoMI Help Desk.